nicopujia/llm-from-scratch/README.md

 # LLM from Scratch

-This repo acts as playground, where I take write code while learning mainly from the book [Build a Large Language Model (From Scratch)](https://github.com/rasbt/llms-from-scratch).
-Importantly, everything here has been and will be written 100% by my human hands, with no AI-generated content at all.
+This repo is a playground, where I write code while learning mainly from the book [Build a Large Language Model (From Scratch)](https://github.com/rasbt/llms-from-scratch) and the YouTube channel [3Blue1Brown](https://www.youtube.com/@3blue1brown).
+No AI-generated content at all.